Welcome to Pitville Avenue Allotments - Liverpool

 Plot holders are not allowed on other persons plots without an invite: please stick to the main path…

-Why not get a water butt and help us save!!
+Why not get a water butt now and help us save!!
 Try Gumtree or similar for a Freebie?
+If not a water butt from B &Q £38 or cheaper from Lidl!!

 Trees… some guidance